CapnHawke/Game-Controller-Parts/Encoders/Xiao Breakout Board/README.md

 - Castellated Holes = No<br/>
 - No advanced options<br/>

 Note 1 - If ordering under 50 units you can use single PCB.
 For orders of more than 50 units JLCPCB will require you to make a larger plate for them.
-I have compared the costs of doing this for runs in the hundreds and there is only a very small decrease in price over ordering 50 single PCBs at a time.
+Costs have been compared for doing this for runs in the hundreds and there is only a very small decrease in price over ordering 50 single PCBs at a time.
 Ordering the 50 single PCBs has the added bonus of coming as individual pieces which do not require additional processing like the plated ones will.

 Note 2 - This adds around $1 to the total cost of the order and is 100% worth doing as it will allow you one last chance to catch any issues that may have popped up.